TheRenegadeCoder/sample-programs-website/docs/projects/depth-first-search/php/index.md

 // Run depth first search and indicate if value is found
 $node = depth_first_search($tree, $target);
 printf("%s\n", (!is_null($node) ? "true" : "false"));

 ```

 {% endraw %}

-[Depth First Search](https://sampleprograms.io/projects/depth-first-search) in [Php](https://sampleprograms.io/languages/php) was written by:
+Depth First Search in [Php](https://sampleprograms.io/languages/php) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2023 19:39:22.
-The solution was first committed on Mar 21 2023 14:52:35.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution